nus-cs2113-AY2324S1/ip/docs/README.md

 Delete a task by it's index<br><br>
 Format: `delete indexOfTheTask`<br>
 - The index must be a positive integer 1, 2, 3, …​
-- The index refers to the index number shown in the displayed task list.<br>
+- The index refers to the index number shown in the displayed task list.<br><br>
 Example: `delete 1`

 ### Mark a task as done: `mark`